Mokume Gane Jewelry

 For simple changes to existing designs, there is no charge.

-For new designs, there is a $200-$400 fee depending on the project.
+For new designs, there are custom design fees, price varies depending on the project.
 This includes in depth discussion of the project and photo references or hand sketches of the proposed design.
-If more changes need to be made after the initial design has been agreed upon a $200 sketches fee will apply.
+If more changes need to be made after the initial design has been agreed upon sketch fees may apply.

 IN PERSON DESIGN WITH ARN